rmyers3141/apache-tomcat-docker-dev/README.md

 - http://machine1.domain12c.test:8888/
 - https://machine1.domain12c.test:9443/

-You should see the classic Apache Tomcat front page and verifies that the port mappings are working.
+You should see the classic Apache Tomcat front page; this also verifies that the port mappings are working.

-Running the Apache Tomcat shutdown script `shutdown.sh` should stop the container.
+Inside the interactive container session, you can run the Apache Tomcat shutdown script `shutdown.sh` to shutdown the Tomcat and stop the container.

 ## Background Notes
 ### Motivation
 This is development project to explore the many capabilities available with `Dockerfile` commands when constructing a Docker image.

-Also, by using a custom SAN (*Subject Alternative Name*) certificate for Tomcat instance's SSL configuration we have the added flexibility to easily deploy a very large number of distinct Tomcat container instances from a  single image, all in the same DNS domain.
+Also, by using a custom SAN (*Subject Alternative Name*) certificate for Tomcat instance's SSL configuration there is the added flexibility to easily deploy a large number of distinct Tomcat container instances from a  <ins>single</ins> image, all in the same DNS domain.
 Such an image is therefore ideal for use in more complex clustered container deployments such as Docker Swarm or Kubernetes.

 ### Overview of the `Dockerfile`
-In summary, the `Dockerfile` does the following: -
+In summary, the `Dockerfile` builds an image by doing the following: -

 1. Begins image creation with the base image **redhat/ubi8**.

-2. Preconfigures the Tomcat startup option `$CATALINA_OPTS` with some nominal heap settings `-Xms250m -Xmx500m`.
+2. Preconfigures the Tomcat startup option `$CATALINA_OPTS` with some custom setting, such as heap sizes `-Xms250m -Xmx500m`.

 3. Installs Java JDK in the container image under `/opt/${JAVA_VERSION}` where `JAVA_VERSION=jdk-11.0.18`